tsgruman/regis-practicum-leads-classification/README.md

  [9] "Last.Notable.Activity.Modified"
 [10] "Do.Not.Email"
 ```
-Based on these results, I have decided to select the following features for modeling:
+Based on these results, I selected the following features for modeling:
 * Total.Time.Spent.on.Website
 * Asymmetrique.Activity.Score
 * What.is.your.current.occupation.Working.Professional